top of page

 The inside scoop into getting a teaching job...

-For example, every year I use the articles in this handbook to inform preservice teachers about the job search process.
+For example, I use the articles in this handbook every year to inform preservice teachers about the job search process.
 Specifically, I use articles related to the importance of digital presence just so they can see the relevance of having a strong, professional presence online.

 That's great stuff Sam, but how can I contribute?